 4.8.4 Installation Equipment

 The function, type, and size of the major equipment selected for installation can affect the design and should be considered during the planning stages of design.
-For example, the response of the platform will change considerably during the transition from freely floating to vertically restrain; therefore, the temporary restraining equipment should be sized accordingly.
+For example, the response of the platform will change considerably during the transition from freely floating to vertically restrained; therefore, the temporary restraining equipment should be sized accordingly.

 4.8.5 Installation